Persona 4: The Animation: Music

 The series' songs and music were composed by Shoji Meguro, who had previously worked on the original game.
 Additionally, Tetsuya Kobayashi primarily wrote the soundtrack for The Golden Animation.

 The first series, Persona 4: The Animation, used several pieces of theme music; five opening themes and five ending themes.
 The two main opening themes are "sky's the limit" by Shihoko Hirata, used for the first twelve episodes, and "key plus words" by Hirata and Yumi Kawamura, used for episodes thirteen onwards.
-The original broadcast version of the first episode uses "Pursuing My True Self" by Hirata, originally recorded for the video game.
-The opening themes for episodes 9 and 15 respectively are "True Story" by Rise Kujikawa (Rie Kugimiya) and "Burn My Dread" by Kawamura, a song originally used in the Persona 3 video game.
+The original broadcast version of the first episode uses "Pursuing My True Self" by Hirata, originally recorded as the opening theme for the video game.
+The opening themes for episodes 9 and 15 respectively are "True Story" by Rise Kujikawa (Rie Kugimiya) and "Burn My Dread", the opening theme of Persona 3, by Kawamura.
 The two main ending themes are "Beauty of Destiny" by Hirata featuring Lotus Juice, used for the first twelve episodes, and "The Way of Memories -Kizuna no Chikara-" (The Way of Memories -キズナノチカラ-) by Hirata, used between episodes 14 and 23.
 The ending themes for episodes 14 and 18 respectively are "Koisuru Meitantei" (恋する名探偵) by Loveline (Yui Horie) and "Honto no Kimochi" (ほんとのきもち) by Hirata.
-The ending theme for episode 25, the "True End" OVA, and the film is "Never More" by Hirata, originally recorded for the video game.
+The ending theme for episode 25, the "True End" OVA, and the film is "Never More", the ending theme of Persona 4, by Hirata.

 For Persona 4: The Golden Animation, the main opening and ending themes respectively are "Next Chance to Move On" and "Dazzling Smile", both performed by Hirata.
 The opening theme for the first episode is "Shadow World" by Hirata, originally recorded for the video game.
-In episode 11, Kana Hanazawa performs the song "Dazzling Smile" for the ending theme.
+In episode 11, Marie (Kana Hanazawa) performs the song "Dazzling Smile" for the ending theme.
 Returning themes include "key plus words", used as the opening theme for episode 8, and "Never More", used as the ending theme of episode 12.